It pays to advertise... but what?

 But hey, there’s still Plan B, right?
 While waiting for the British publisher to get off the pot, I’d sent the sample US contract to the Society of Authors (I’d recently become a member).
 A wise investment.
 So, when the hallowed contract offer did come in, I already had amendments and clause deletions ready to discuss.
 The editor explained that she was also an author with the firm and she’d made changes to her contract, through the company lawyer, without incident.
 So, picture the scene; I’m looking at a 3 year e-book deal, for my original 160,000 MS split into two books, with hardcopy publication to follow.
 My first full vision of the grail!

 And so, like Bors and Percival, I do not attain the grail; I just get enough of a sniff to be able to go home and talk about it.
 Perhaps it’s all for the best, under the circumstances.
 In the first case, I did some research on the British firm and I couldn’t find a single book that they’ve published under their own imprint.
-And in the second case, with the American e-publisher, having seven years to work with editors who don’t appreciate my work doesn’t not sound like a match made in heaven.
-It may have taken seven years of rewrites to get an acceptable MS together.
+And in the second case, with the American e-publisher, working with editors who do not appreciate my work doesn’t not sound like a match made in heaven.
+Imagine all the edits!

 So I end my grail quest empty handed; older, wiser and frankly rather jaded.
 I’m sure not all publishers are charlatans, bullshitters and fantasists.
 I have to believe that as I set off in search of new publisher.
 In case you’re wondering, I did research the US company and yes, my editor was real and, tragically, she did die.
-And, if I’m being really honest, a little bit of me died with her.
+And, if I’m being really honest - and not a little selfish - a little bit of me died with her.

 What sort of writer are you?